 In the end, I thought I got a great deal – maybe $100,000 – $150,000 below market price.
 I spent time remodeling the house to make it even better before moving in.

-Then, as fate would have it, I found a really nice house a year and a half later right at the start of the pandemic.
+Then, as fate would have it, I found a really nice house a year and a half later right at the start of the pandemic in 2020.
 My wife thought I was nuts to buy another house so soon.

 We bought our forever home with a huge mortgage.
 With a new 7/1 ARM mortgage at 2.125% I was motivated to move into the new house immediately.
 Every day we delayed moving into our new home felt like a waste of money due to the mortgage.

 Took My Time Renting Out My Old House

 With our old paid off house, I took a couple weeks touching up the house in preparation to rent it out.
 In the past, I would have touched up the house in a couple days so it could be rented out ASAP.

 Then, I passed on tenants who were willing to pay $150 a month more.
 They just didn't feel right and I wanted to feel great about the tenants.
 I had no mortgage, so I could afford to wait.